nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-XXXX.md

   ```

   **Function Parameter Definitions:**
-  - `abund_table` - a dataframe containing the data to plot
+  - `abund_table` - a relative bundance dataframe with rows summing to 100%
-  - `metadata` - a vector of strings specifying the data to include in the plot
+  - `metadata` - a metadata dataframe with samples as row and columns describing each sample
   - `colors2use` - a vector of strings specifying a custom color palette for coloring plots
-  - `publication_format` - a ggplot::theme object specifying the custom theme for plotting
+  - `publication_format` - a ggplot::theme object specifying a custom theme for plotting
+  - `samples_column` - a character column specifying the column in `metadata` holding sample names, default is "Sample_ID"
+  - `prefix_to_remove` - a string specifying a prefix or any character set to remove from sample names, default is "barcode"

-  **Returns:** a ggplot bar plot
+  **Returns:** a relative abundance stacked bar plot

 </details>

 ##### run_decontam()
 <details>
-  <summary>Feature table decoxntamination with decontam</summary>
+  <summary>Feature table decontamination with decontam</summary>

   ```R
   run_decontam <- function(feature_table, metadata, contam_threshold=0.1, prev_col=NULL, freq_col=NULL) {